wardaharshad/Emotion-Detection/README.md

 * Enjoy Deep Learning.

-To study about Freezing layers, have a look at page 150 to 156:
+To study about Freezing layers, have a look at page 150 to 156 of this book:

 https://drive.google.com/file/d/1gDt1RInELTkz20WkWTIUv-5lcXugYjum/view?usp=sharing